Conditional entropy minimization principle for learning domain invariant representation features

 \section{Abstract}

-Invariance principle-based methods, for example, Invariant Risk Minimization (IRM), have recently emerged as promising approaches for Domain Generalization (DG).
-Despite the promising theory, invariance principle-based approaches fail in common classification tasks due to the mixture of the true invariant features and the spurious invariant features.
-In this paper, we propose a framework based on the conditional entropy minimization principle to filter out the spurious invariant features leading to a new algorithm with a better generalization capability.
-We theoretically prove that under some particular assumptions, the representation function can precisely recover the true invariant features.
-In addition, we also show that the proposed approach is closely related to the well-known Information Bottleneck framework.
-Both the theoretical and numerical results are provided to justify our approach.
+Invariance-principle-based methods such as Invariant Risk Minimization (IRM), have recently emerged as promising approaches for Domain Generalization (DG).
+Despite promising theory, such approaches fail in common classification tasks due to mixing of \textit{true invariant features} and \textit{spurious invariant features}\footnote{We use the terms ``spurious invariant features" or just ``spurious features" to denote features that are invariant across all seen domains, but change in the unseen domain \cite{chen2021iterative} \cite{rosenfeld2021risks}.}.
+To address this, we propose a framework based on the conditional entropy minimization (CEM) principle to filter-out the spurious invariant features leading to a new algorithm with a better generalization capability.
+We show that our proposed approach is closely related to the well-known Information Bottleneck (IB) framework and prove that under certain assumptions, entropy minimization can exactly recover the true invariant features.
+Our approach provides competitive classification accuracy compared to recent theoretically-principled state-of-the-art alternatives across several DG datasets\footnote{This paper was accepted at 26th International Conference on Pattern Recognition (ICPR-2022).}.